Battle of Glasgow, Missouri: Aftermath

 The Glasgow victory boosted the morale of Price's army, which had been dented after Pilot Knob.
 It resulted in the capture of 1,200 weapons, 1,000 Union uniform overcoats, and 150 horses.
 Quantrill and his men robbed a bank on October 16 and Anderson's men fatally beat a civilian on the night of October 21–22 in an attempt to get money, and then raped a former slave that he had freed.
 The Union garrison in Glasgow had previously prevented the guerrillas from raiding the place, but with Harding and his men gone, the town had become a guerrilla target.
 Some Confederate sources claimed as many as 1,000 Union soldiers were captured at Glasgow, and Union reports provide a figure of 550.
 The historian Mark A. Lause rejects the numbers reported by the Confederates and suggests the Union figure is too low due to not accurately counting militia strength, suggesting a more accurate figure would be about 650.
 Reports of Union wounded give a maximum number of 32 wounded and 8 to 11 killed, although Lause believes that this figure for wounded is improbably low, likely due to omitting militia losses, and states that about four dozen would be a better estimate.
-Clark's official report did not include casualty numbers, and several Confederate units did not report losses, although it is known that one regiment had 7 men killed and 46 wounded.
+Clark's official report did not include casualty numbers, and several Confederate units did not report losses, although it is known that one regiment had seven men killed and 46 wounded.
 Preservationist Frances E. Kennedy places the number of paroled Union soldiers as over 600, not counting battle losses.

 In the town of Glasgow, 15 homes and a church were damaged.
 Confederate soldiers burned West Wind on October 16 or 17.
 In 1921, the remains of West Wind were deemed a hazard to navigation and were removed by a snagboat.
 An engine removed from the riverbed at Glasgow during a World War II scrap drive was rumored to have come from the vessel.

-Clark rejoined the Confederate army on October 16, and the combined force continued moving west towards Kansas City, where men of the Kansas State Militia and the Union Army of the Border were forming.
+Clark rejoined the Confederate army on October 16, and the combined force continued moving west towards Kansas City, where the Kansas State Militia and the Union Army of the Border were mustering.
 The Confederates continued to move west, fighting several small battles.
 On October 23, they were defeated at the Battle of Westport by Union Major General Samuel R. Curtis.
 Price's men began retreating, but suffered more defeats, including the disastrous Battle of Mine Creek where many men were captured.
 After one last action at the Second Battle of Newtonia on October 28, the Confederates retreated into Arkansas and then the Indian Territory; Union pursuit continued until the Arkansas River was reached on November 8.
 The Confederate retreat continued as far as Texas.
 The campaign cost Price more than two-thirds of his army.

 Interpretive signage has been erected within Glasgow to commemorate the battle.
 Historical reenactments of the battle have been held, and a flag flown during the battle is displayed in the Lewis Library.